-Looking up the BINs associated with payment methods you’re processing can provide a lot of insight into your business - like identifying trends in declines or purchases (e.g. where most of your customers are located, or what types of cards they use).
+Looking up the BINs associated with cards you’re processing can provide a lot of insight into your business – like identifying trends in declines or purchases (e.g. where most of your customers are located, or what types of cards they use).

-You can view and store BINs without affecting your PCI compliance.
+You can view and store BINs without compromising or changing your PCI compliance requirements.

-You can also query a transaction ID via the API.
+You can also find BINs by searching a transaction ID via the API.
 The response object will include the BIN as one of the parameters, and you can investigate from there.